originbx-oasis/oasis-open-project/advisory-council-charter.md

 - Are invited to join the Advisory Council by the OriginBX OASIS Open Project PGB Chair after conferring with the other members of the PGB.
 - Generously contribute their time for the good of the community and are not paid by OASIS for their service.
 - Serve for two-year terms that may be renewed on mutual agreement.
 AC members may resign their AC membership at any time for any reason.

+*This charter was approved by the OriginBX Project Governing Board on [15 July 2021](https://lists.oasis-open-projects.org/g/originbx-oasis-pgb/message/16).*